meagmohit/EEG-Datasets/README.md

 * **Error-Related Potentials (ErrP)**
   1. `BCI-NER Challenge [https://www.kaggle.com/c/inria-bci-challenge] : ` 26 subjects, 56 EEG Channels for a P300 Speller task, and labeled dataset for the response elicited when P300 decodes a correct or incorrect letter.

-  2. `Monitoring ErrP in a target selection task: ` 6 subjects with 64 EEG electrodes, watching a cursor move towards a target square, and elicited responses are labeled based on whether the cursor moves in right or wrong direction
+  2. `Monitoring ErrP in a target selection task [http://bnci-horizon-2020.eu/database/data-sets]: ` 6 subjects with 64 EEG electrodes, watching a cursor move towards a target square, and elicited responses are labeled based on whether the cursor moves in right or wrong direction